Custom Domain

-After deploying your site and making the necessary changes, it's time to connect your domain.
+After deploying your site and making the necessary changes, it's time to connect your own domain.

 Connecting a domain involves two steps.
 First, you copy the CNAME record (iosj9iydi4naxz9.static.studio in this example) and add it to your DNS settings.